 FSI researchers examine international development from new and creative perspectives.
 Experts in health, education, governance, energy and social justice collaborate to learn how different levers of action can impact communities.

 FSI’s scholarly work spans the globe, from Beijing to Brazil.
-Former US ambassadors within our faculty include FSI director Michael McFaul (Russia), General Karl Eikenberry (Afghanistan), Kathleen Stephens (Korea), and Michael Armacost (Philippines & Japan).
+Former US ambassadors within our faculty include FSI director Michael McFaul (Russia), General Karl Eikenberry (Afghanistan) and Michael Armacost (Philippines & Japan).

 U.S.-Russia relations in the wake of election interference investigations

 FSI experts recommend policies for North Korea's evolving nuclear situation